About Us

 It is our humanness and our stories that allow us to connect more sincerely with others, and ultimately have the power to touch the heart and change the way the world, and our place within it, is seen.

 Sebastien, born 1982 in Lisieux France, moved to England when he was nine.
-He began his studies of photography at secondary school and went on to complete a National Diploma in Visual Arts and Communication in 2000.
-In 2005 he studied darkroom processing in Paris and Warsaw under photographer and artist Sebran D’Argent.
-Since 2000 Sebastien has travelled extensively, setting off on his first voyage in the autumn of that year, at the age of 19, with an Olympus OM10, a Polaroid camera, and a bag full of film.
+He began his studies of photography at secondary school and in 2004 he studied darkroom processing in Paris and Warsaw under photographer and artist Sebran D’Argent.
+Since 2001 Sebastien has travelled extensively, setting off on his first voyage in the autumn of that year, at the age of 19, with an Olympus OM10, a Polaroid camera, and a bag full of film.
 He first visited India in 2004, where he found a world that captured his imagination, and a journey that would evolve into a long and beautiful relationship with a country and continent that would inspire many years of photography.

 Louise, born 1985 in Bath England, completed a BA in Art History at University College London in 2007.
 A long held interest in photography and a passion for Indian Art brought her and Sebastien together in 2006, and they have travelled and worked together ever since.